ChristopherWerby/code-modules/README.md

 # Code Modules — Sample Files

-This is an HTML5 project using BBEdit and Parcel.
+This is an HTML5 project using BBEdit and Gulp.

-`npm start` — development
+`npm start` — development using Gulp build process

-`npm run build` — build for production

 Code Modules documentation can be found at [https://codemodules.net][1]